angulardart/site-angulardart/src/angular/guide/architecture.md

 and boxing components and services in *modules*.

 Then you launch the app by *bootstrapping* the _root module_.
-Angular takes over, presenting your application content in a browser and responding to user interactions according to the instructions you've provided.
+Angular takes over, presenting your app content in a browser and responding to user interactions according to the instructions you've provided.

 Of course, there is more to it than this.